Event tree analysis: Software

 Though ETA can be relatively simple, software can be used for more complex systems to build the diagram and perform calculations more quickly with reduction of human errors in the process.
 There are many types of software available to assist in conducting an ETA.
-In nuclear industry, RiskSpectrum PSA software is widely used which has both event tree analysis and fault tree analysis.
+In nuclear industry, RiskSpectrum software is widely used which has both event tree analysis and fault tree analysis.
 Professional-grade free software solutions are also widely available.
 SCRAM is an example open-source tool that implements the Open-PSA Model Exchange Format open standard for probabilistic safety assessment applications.